 - Nursing/pregnancy: Women who are pregnant or nursing are not good candidates since hormones can cause changes in vision.
 Women become eligible 3 menstrual cycles after nursing has stopped.

 - Corneal thickness: Some corneas are too thin for the procedure.
 When you come in for an initial consultation, our doctors will measure yours to determine if you qualify.

 Choosing an Ophthalmologist

-When it comes to choosing an eye surgeon to perform your LASIK procedure, it’s important to look for a few qualifications:
+When it comes to choosing an eye doctor to perform your LASIK procedure, it’s important to look for a few qualifications: